Home Compare ALLY vs SAN.MC

 Profitability

-Banco Santander, S.A. sits higher in the group on profitability, adding to the overall structural advantage.
+Banco Santander, S.A. sits in the stronger part of the group on profitability, while Ally Financial Inc. is closer to mid-pack.

 Stability